 What food are you craving?
 Is it a food that nourishes you and supports your health?
 Or one that lowers your energy and makes you feel off?
 That’s why we’ve put together our Clean Eating Food List for making healthy substitutions.
 Every day these choices can quite literally move us towards greater health or away from it.

 We encourage you to put it on your fridge or keep it with your shopping list.
 Use it to help steer your choices towards clean, whole foods.
 We also recommend starting your day with a strong habit of a shake every morning - get a clean start to your day!

 UPGRADE YOUR FOOD

 A major principle of living a clean lifestyle is upgrading the quality of the food you eat.
-In the book Clean, we give some suggestions about how to do this.
 For example, we recommend buying more organic or pesticide-free food and searching out high quality animal protein like grass-fed beef and pastured-raised eggs.

 You can start upgrading your food this week by committing to make at least one substitution from our list below.